jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

 ---------------------------------------

-This same thing can be achieved by instantiating ``snn.Leaky``, in a similar way to how we used ``snn.Lapicque`` in the previous tutotiral:
+This same thing can be achieved by instantiating ``snn.Leaky``, in a similar way to how we used ``snn.Lapicque`` in the previous tutorial, but with less hyperparameters:

 ::

     lif1 = snn.Leaky(beta=0.8)

+The neuron model is now stored in ``lif1``.
 To use this neuron:

 **Inputs**